-- Statewide Assessments: results of the California Assessment of Student Performance and Progress (CAASPP) and the California Standards Test for science. - If applicable, preparation for College or Career: successful completion of courses that satisfy requirements for entrance to the University of California or the California State University, or career technical education sequences or programs of study.
+- Statewide Assessments: results of the California Assessment of Student Performance and Progress (CAASPP) and the California Standards Test for science. - Preparation for College or Career: successful completion of courses that satisfy requirements for entrance to the University of California or the California State University, or career technical education sequences or programs of study.